New & Used Kia Optima: In Depth

 GET A FREE PRICE QUOTE

 The Kia Optima at one time lacked several amenities.
-Since 2011, though, it’s become a stylish, high-tech mid-size sedan that’s a legitimate contender in its segment.
-It’s an alternative to cars like the Ford Fusion, Toyota Camry, and its platform-mate, the Hyundai Sonata.
+Since 2011, though, it’s become a stylish, high-tech mid-size sedan that’s a serious contender in its segment.
+It’s an alternative to cars like the Toyota Camry, Ford Fusion, and its platform-mate, the Hyundai Sonata.

 Today, the Optima shares an assembly plant in West Point, Georgia, with the Kia Sorento, though Optima Hybrid sedans are made in South Korea.See our 2014 Kia Optima review for pricing with options, specifications, and gas-mileage ratings.
 Also check our Kia Optima Ultimate Guide.